ryanrishi/ryanrishi.com/pages/blog/2022-01-31-solving-wordle.md

 - If the letter is not in the word (⬜️), filter out any words that _do_ have that letter

 For example, if the answer is `light` and our first guess is `grout` (🟨⬜️⬜️⬜️🟩), we would do the following:
 - Filter out any words that don't end in `t` (🟩).
-This eliminates words like `horse` and `biker` but keeps words like `blast` and `pleat`.
+This eliminates words like `horse` and `biker` but keeps words like `blast` and `pleat`
 - Filter out any words that don't have a `g` (🟨).
 This eliminates words like `built` and `bulbs` but keeps words like `egret` and `ought`
 - Filter out any words that contain letters that aren't in the solution (⬜️).
-In this example, eliminate any words that contain a `r`, `o`, or `u`.
+In this example, eliminate any words that contain a `r`, `o`, or `u`
-- Guess the first word in the set of remaining words.
+- Guess the first word in the set of remaining words
-- Continue using the result of each guess to filter out.
+- Continue using the result of each guess to filter out future guesses

 Let's put this into code.
 ```java